 In an emergency you should always call 111.

-It is normal to feel upset after an earthquake.
-If you need support or advice or have feelings of anxiety, stress, prolonged fear, hopelessness or anger and need to talk with someone then phone the Earthquake Support Line.
+It is normal to feel upset after an earthquake of natural disaster.
+If you need support or advice or have feelings of anxiety, stress, prolonged fear, hoplessness or anger, it's important to talk with someone.

 For health advice, call your GP or Healthline to talk to a registered nurse.